raeudigerRaeffi/turbular/README.md

 - 🚀 **High Performance**: Optimizes your LLM generated queries
 - 📝 **Query Transformation**: Let LLM generate queries against normalized layouts and transform them into their unnormalized form
 - 🐳 **Docker Support**: Easy deployment with Docker and Docker Compose
+- 🔧 **Easy to Extend**: Adding new database providers can be easily done by extending the [BaseDBConnector interface](app/data_oracle/connectors/baseconnector.py)

 ## 🗄️ Supported Databases